Best Memory Cards for the Nikon D3400

-I go into more detail on this below, but if you want to cut to the chase, here are some good options for SD cards for a Nikon 3400 that you should have no problem finding at your preferred electronics retailer:
+I go into more detail on this below, but if you want to cut to the chase, here are some good options for SD cards for a Nikon 3400.
+These work well in the D3400, they’re cost effective, and you should have no trouble finding them at major electronics and camera retailers:

 Which Memory Cards Work in the Nikon D3400?